In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as a wife, mother, and farmer,...

-San Francisco native Julia Morgan (1872-1957) chose architecture from among her many talents and interests.
-Because the 19th-century American west did not yet have any architectural schools, Morgan studied engineering at the University of California, Berkeley.
+San Francisco native Julia Morgan (1872-1957) chose architecture from her many talents and interests.
+Because the 19th-century American West did not yet have any architectural schools, Morgan studied engineering at the University of California, Berkeley.
 This training would serve her well throughout her career.

 After completing her European studies, Morgan moved back to California and then became the first licensed female architect in that state.
 After briefly working for another architect, Morgan established her own firm in 1904.
 By the time she retired in 1951, she had designed over 700 buildings – homes, academic buildings, gymnasiums, office buildings, YWCAs, community centers, and more.

 Although trained in classically-inspired Beaux-Arts architecture, Julia Morgan worked in various styles according to each client’s specific needs and wants.
 She often used the Mediterranean and Mission Revivals, both of which fit well with California’s climate and history.
 Her buildings frequently employed local touches, such as California redwood and red-tiled roofs.
 However, Morgan also sometimes used Gothic Revival, English Tutor Revival, Italianate, and other styles.

 Thanks to her engineering degree, Morgan specialized in the use of reinforced concrete, which was particularly appropriate in earthquake-prone California.
 She designed buildings from the inside out, because she prioritized interior spaces above facades.
 Although Morgan carried the principles of her Beaux-Arts architectural training throughout her career, she also had an Arts and Crafts sensibility.